 The four small LED lights on the top give a rough estimate of how much juice is left, and it comes with a mesh carry case and short micro-USB cable for charging it back up.
 If you happen to have a phone or tablet with a micro-USB port, you can use the same cable to charge that as well.

 Anker is the leading name in good-value, high-quality portable batteries and stands behind its gear, with an 18-month warranty in the event of any problems.
 The company also sells several other models, including the one listed below, so you can pick the right mix of capacity, size, and weight for your needs.Buy on Amazon

 Best Value: Anker PowerCore 13000

 If you’ll be out of range of a power socket for a few days and still want a working phone at the end of it, you need a portable battery with plenty of juice.
-The problem, of course, is that with the extra capacity typically comes a higher cost and bulkier device to go with it.
+The problem is that extra capacity usually brings a higher cost and bulkier device along with it.

-Anker’s PowerCore 13000 strikes the right balance, with enough capacity to charge an iPhone 8 nearly five times, or an iPad Air 2 once, while staying compact enough to fit in your pocket.
-It’s also very competitively priced, leaving more money in your bank account for important things like margaritas beside the pool.
+Anker’s PowerCore 13000 strikes the right balance, with enough capacity to charge an iPhone four times or iPad once, while still fitting in your pocket and leaving money in the bank.

-The battery can deliver up to three amps across either or both of the USB ports, meaning fast charging for a single device, or slower charging for two at once.
+The battery can deliver up to 15W across either or both of the USB ports, meaning fast charging for a single device, or slower charging for two at once.
 It doesn’t support Qualcomm QuickCharge, however.

 Best for Endless Battery Life: RAVPower Ace 32000